The Numbers Behind the Words: Can You Make Money Writing Non-Fiction Books?

 The trouble with bestseller lists is, among other things, is there’s no guaranteeing anything about them.

-You could have the best book in the world out there and you book could still struggle to get on the list because of something, anything that happened in the world that week.
-Tweet this
+You could have the best book in the world out there, and your book could still struggle to get on the list because of something, anything that happened in the world that week.

 Notice that the bestselling non-fiction paper is Steven Hawking’s A Brief History of Time.